VirtusLab/git-machete-intellij-plugin/docs/features.md

 ![](fast_forward.gif)

+## Rename branch

+You can easily rename a branch directly from Git Machete.
+Open a context menu for a branch and choose `Rename...` action.

 ## Slide out branch

 When a branch was merged (and sometimes in other cases as well), you probably want to remove this branch from the branch layout.